-- 1. Loosen the position lock knob. - Using the rotor centering pointer as a guide, center the cutting head about the rotor.
+- 1. Loosen the position lock knob. - 2.
+Using the rotor centering pointer as a guide, center the cutting head over the rotor.

 Tighten position lock knob. - 3.
 Adjust each arm's depth of cut as desired and then lock each arm with its' lock knob.
-It is not necessary to use much force on the tool 3 arm lock knobs.
-Finger snug is plenty. - Turn off the lathe to stop the rotor from spinning and then fit the silencer/deflector about the rotor, and secure the back end of it under the retainer.
+It is not necessary to use much force on the tool arm lock knobs.
+Finger snug is plenty.

+Turn off the lathe to stop the rotor from spinning and then fit the silencer/deflector over the rotor, and secure the back end of it under the lock lever.
 This will help prevent it falling away prematurely.

-NOTE: Use only Pro-Cut Cutting Tips (50-742).
+NOTE: Use only Pro-Cut Cutting Tips (50-742 or 50-743).
 Although other tips will fit the machine, only Pro-Cut tips have been specifically engineered in tandem with the Pro-Cut lathe.
 Using a non-Pro-Cut tip may compromise lathe performance and result in poor surface finish.

-USING THE 50-1200 CUTTING HEAD CONTINUED
+USING THE 50-1250 CUTTING HEAD CONTINUED